WhatsApp/stickers/Android/README.md

 Note that a pack can be added to either the main WhatsApp app, WhatsApp Business, or both.
 It is recommended you continue to present a button to add the pack to WhatsApp if the sticker pack is not added to one or more of the apps.
 Refer to the class [WhitelistCheck](app/src/main/java/com/example/samplestickerapp/WhitelistCheck.java) for sample logic.

 Your app can only query whether the packs it provides have been added and it can't check for information about sticker packs from other apps.

+### Update image data version
+In a recent update, image data version (image_data_version in contents.json) was introduced, this is a way to tell WhatsApp whether your app has new content or not.

+If you update your stickers, add new stickers to a pack, you should update this value.

+If your app allows users to add/update/delete stickers from a pack, you should update the value after users have made changes.